-In These Wilds Beyond Our Fences: Letters to My Daughter on Humanity’s Search For Home, the author, Bayo Akmololafe, is told by a traditional Yoruba priest that “You have chased away the spirits with your roads and development projects.
+In These Wilds Beyond Our Fences: Letters to My Daughter on Humanity’s Search For Home, author Bayo Akmololafe is told by a traditional Yoruba priest that “You have chased away the spirits with your roads and development projects.
 They hide in the thick forests, and it is there we must go in order to understand what is happening” (130).
-Another priest expands upon this injunction when he tells Akomolafe that if those of us who live amidst the trappings of modern consumerism want to find our way back to the spirits, “we must first come away from the road and become lost” (xxxiv).
+Another priest expands upon this injunction when he tells Akomolafe that if those of us who live amidst the trappings of modern culture want to find our way back to the spirits, “we must first come away from the road and become lost” (xxxiv).
 As a whole, the message is both literal and metaphorical.
 If we want to apprehend the wisdom of nonhuman nature, then we must venture to those redoubts where nature is still allowed to flourish according to a logic that defies anthropocentrism.
-I had the same idea in mind when I dedicated one of my thesis essays to my suburban hometown and what insights I could glean when I focused on those pockets of land in Darien, Connecticut, that have not been given over to McMansions and manicured lawns – the woodlots, marshes, and parcels where weeds are still allowed to bloom in wild profusion.
+I had the same idea in mind when I dedicated one of my thesis essays to my suburban hometown and what insights I could glean when I focused on those pockets of land in Darien, Connecticut, that have not been given over to McMansions and manicured lawns.
 Yet we can become lost without physically going anywhere at all.
 The priests are intoning Akomolafe (and, by extension, the rest of us who live amidst roads and development projects) to abandon our certitude about what constitutes correct and proper human conduct.
 On a metaphorical level, then, to go towards the edges also means to consider alternative modes of being human on this planet.

 Knowing that our current preoccupations with consumption, neurotic cleanliness, and individualism are choking the planet and destroying our own communities, should we then revert to slum dwelling, open sewage ditches and all?
 No. Adopting all aspects of Kutti’s and his neighbors’ lifestyle is not the point.
-What we should focus on instead is finding ways to let the edges back into our daily affairs by living in close proximity to the inescapable materiality of the world.
-Rather than aspiring towards 5,000 square-foot palaces with spacious lawns that are clearly delineated from the clutter of “nature” (consumerist modernity’s translation of Eden), it’s time for us citizens of the Global North to downsize to a way of life that recognizes the wonder of the full spectrum of human to nonhuman nature.
+What we should focus on instead is finding ways to let the edges back into our daily affairs.
+Rather than aspiring towards 5,000-square-foot palaces with spacious lawns that are clearly delineated from the clutter of “nature,” it’s time for us citizens of the Global North to downsize to a way of life that recognizes the wonder of the full spectrum of human and nonhuman life.